 Premises Identification (PID), one of the pillars of traceability, links livestock and poultry to land locations or premises.
 Alberta’s PID Program was established to plan for, control, and prevent the spread of agricultural diseases.
 It is also used as an early warning system to notify animal owners of a natural disaster such as a flood or fire that could affect their animals or operations.
 Read how the PID system is used in emergency situations.

-- Complete movement documents such as manifests and permits, if required, when transporting your animals
+- Complete documents such as manifests and permits

 - Sell livestock at auction markets

-- Apply for government sponsored agriculture grants and programs
+- Apply for some government agriculture grants and programs

 The proposed amendments to Part XV of the federal Health of Animals Regulations include the requirement to provide the PID number for the site of departure and site of destination when transporting livestock.
 This is anticipated to be in effect in 2025.

 Obtain a PID account if you are in care and control of livestock and/or poultry